anu1905/Hygge/README.md

-# Make a _hygge_ book light
+# Make a _hygge_ book lamp
 _A Tutorial By Anuradha Reddy_
 Email: anu@duck.com
 Twitter: @anu1905

 As the winter cold sets in, it's time to get cosy under a warm blanket with a good book in dim candlelight.
 In Scandinavia, the term used to describe this cosy feeling is 'hygge'.
-This tutorial will show you how to make a hygge book light.
+In this tutorial, I will show you how to make a hygge book lamp.
 Here's what you will need:
 - One LED candle tea-light (you should be able to find one in your local department store that uses a coin-cell battery with an on-off switch in the back)
 - One [cross-stitch embroidery cardboard](https://www.rico-design.com/paper-poetry-stickkarton-weiss-17-5x24-5cm-10-bogen) sheet in white
 - White embroidery thread and a tapestry needle
 - A 3D printer and white PLA
 - A blade, cutting board, glue gun, ruler, drawing compass, pencil

-Start by preparing the embroidery cardboard to cut it to the lampshade size.
+We will start by cutting the embroidery cardboard to the lampshade size.
 First, measure the diameter of your LED candle tea light.
 The one I found in my local store is 4cm in diameter.
 Use a compass to then draw a circle twice the diameter of the LED candle.
 In my case, I drew a circle with a 4cm radius (8cm diameter).
 Add 4cm to the current radius of your compass and draw another circle with the same centre point.
 I drew mine at 4cm + 4cm = 8cm radius (16cm diameter).
 Now use a blade to cut the cardboard along the two concentric circles.
 It should result in a circular disk shape with a hole in the center.
 Finally, draw a straight line along its diameter in the middle and cut the shape in half.

 ![alt text](./img/hygge_cardboard.png)